yorchpave/Tic-tac-toe-Game-Human-vs-Computer/README.md

   javac TicTacToe.java

-To compile the Project, and finally to run it:
+To compile the project, and finally to run it:

   java TicTacToe